 What makes us hungry?

-The neuroregulation of appetite is getting a lot of press these days.
-The epidemic of diabetes grows and even young people are suffering the effects of obesity.
-Researchers are hell-bent on finding solutions.
-Our bodies have a feedback loop that lets us know when we are full or are in need of fuel.
+Carbs and the neuroregulation of appetite is getting a lot of press these days.
+As the epidemic of diabetes increases even young people are suffering the effects of obesity.
+The result is researchers are hell-bent on finding solutions.
+Our bodies have a feedback loops that let us know when we are full or need energy.
 If the mechanism is broken then we don’t know how to turn off.
-Like a car without brakes we are headed for disaster.
+Like a car without the brakes we are heading for disaster.
 For some people, anxiety leads to no appetite.
 How can we get our brain and gut working together again?
-Biochemist and health enthusiast Robb Wolf explains that we are ‘hardwired to eat’.
-Let’s reboot our culture and bodies to kickstart these innate processes which are our genetic foundation.
+As biochemist and health enthusiast Robb Wolf puts it, we are ‘hardwired to eat’.
+Let’s reboot our culture and bodies to regain the innate health which is our genetic foundation.

 No Longer About Macronutrients

-Low carb and ketosis is the new fad.
-For many this is not sustainable and often results in an exacerbation of symptoms.
+Low-carb and ketosis is the new focus these days.
+For some keto can result in an exacerbation of symptoms.
 The last fad of low-fat may have led to this because we were all obsessed with whole grains.
 Worldwide we know there are people who thrive on all types of macronutrient ratios.
 Traditional Inuit consume very high fat diets and are well adapted to their environment.
 We know of cultures that ate honey for two months of the year and high carbs the rest of the time without suffering chronic disease like ours does.

 Eat Enough Of the Right Stuff